jodavaho/kda-tools/README.md

 K:( Sniper ) 5.00/3 = 1.67  vs 2.00/2 = 1.00 Rates are same with p=0.373
 ```

 This means you get on avg 1.67 kills / match with sniper vs 1.00 kills/match without sniper.
 It  then does a two-sided hypothesis test to see if the rates are equal.
+If p is low (say, lower than .1) you can consider them different.
+More data makes the results stronger.
+Strength-of-predictor will be added soon.

 One way to interpret this is "This doesn't make sense".
-That's true, it's primitive still.
+That's true, it's primitive still, and mostly a toy for my own use.

 # Get for debian / WSL